mawinkler/playground-one/docs/scenarios/endpoint-security/deep-security/ds-integrate-and-service-gateway.md

 ![alt text](images/ds-integrate-03.png "Vision One")

-You don't need to download the virtual appliance since we're going to use a AWS Marketplace AMI.
-Simply copy the Registration Token shown in the bottom right and save it to a secure place.
+In a real environment, you would now download the virtual machine and deploy it to the virtualization infrastructure.
+In this scenario, you do not need to download the virtual appliance as we will be using an AWS Marketplace AMI.
+Simply copy the registration token shown at the bottom right and save it in a safe place.

 ![alt text](images/ds-integrate-04.png "Vision One")